 However, Owino McDowell &Co.
-The company informed the court that they did not give any instructions to the Koome and Koome Advocates consent to use their company address to file the case.
+Advocates informed the court that they did not give any instructions to Koome and Koome Advocates or consent to use their company address to file the case.

-However, Justice in withdrawing the whole application as sought by the AG and Kinoti said Koome's actions raise serious issues on his conduct which border on fraud and criminal activity.
+However, Justice Ndung'u, in withdrawing the whole application as sought by the AG and Kinoti, said Koome's actions raise serious issues regarding his conduct which borders on fraud and criminal activity.